NicoJuicy/LearnML/ml/ml_algorithms.md

 Example problems: classification and regression.

 Example algorithms are extensions to other flexible methods that make assumptions about how to model the unlabeled data.

-## Overview of Machine Learning Algorithms

-When crunching data to model business decisions, you are most usually using supervised and unsupervised learning methods.

-A hot topic at the moment is semi-supervised learning methods in areas such as image classification where there are large datasets with very few labeled examples.

 ## Algorithms Grouped By Similarity